zalopay-oss/godbee/README.md

 ## **Overview**

-GodBee is the Key-Value Store Service project.
+GodBee is a Key-Value Store Service project.
 In this project, we choose B-Tree and B+Tree data structures to organize and manipulate data.
 Key-Value Storage is written in C++ and Service layer is written in Golang programming language.
 We use gRPC services to handle requests from client and use CGO to access data from C++ storage.

 ## **Architecture**